New app to fix a broken workflow for 600+ truck drivers

 Scan and inspect vehicles easily on one screen

-Support when they need it, from reviewing loads to loading vehicles
+Support when they need it, from planning loads to getting help from NetOps

 Final designs